MAT34525/A4S1_WMLMS/README.md

 ## Installation guide

-You have a video tutorial for the installation steps in the `Advanced Database Management` folder !
+You have a video tutorial for the installation steps in the `NodeJS_React` folder !

 ### Requirements